georgealex55/Sapio/docs/POP_CULTURE_SOURCE_AND_IMMERSION_QUESTIONNAIRE.md

 - [ ] Always
 - [ ] Only in expanded view
-- [ ] Only for unusual recommendations
+- X Only for unusual recommendations
 - [ ] No, keep the experience mysterious
 - [ ] Adjustable